Jet transport coefficients by elastic and radiative scatterings in the strongly interacting quark-gluon plasma

 \section{Results: radiative differential cross sections}

-We recall that the $2\to 3$ cross sections and interaction rates for $q+q \to q+q+g$ and $q+g\to q+g+g$ scattering have been calculated within the DQPM in Ref. \cite{Grishmanovskii:2023gog} and compared to the elastic one.
+We recall that the $2\to 3$ cross sections and interaction rates for $q+q \to q+q+g$ and $q+g\to q+g+g$ scattering have been calculated within the DQPM in Ref. \cite{Grishmanovskii:2023gog} and compared to the elastic ones.
 It has been shown that the inelastic reactions contribute only little to the interaction rate $\Gamma$ of the QGP in thermal equilibrium.
-However, their contribution is expected to be important for the calculation of the energy loss of the off-equilibrium fast jet parton propagating through the thermal QGP medium, since the inelastic $q+q$ and $q+g$ cross sections grow with increasing collision energy \cite{Grishmanovskii:2023gog}.
+That is due to the fact that partonic scatterings at larger $\sqrt{s}$ are strongly suppressed in the thermal QGP -- cf. Fig. 17 of Ref. \cite{Grishmanovskii:2023gog}, thus, only low-$\sqrt{s}$ elastic and inelastic reactions dominantly contribute to the interaction rates, where the elastic cross sections are much larger than the inelastic ones.
+However, inelastic contribution is expected to be important for the calculation of the energy loss of the off-equilibrium fast jet parton propagating through the thermal QGP medium, since the inelastic $q+q$ and $q+g$ cross sections grow with increasing collision energy \cite{Grishmanovskii:2023gog}.

 As mentioned above, while the DQPM considers the properties of all colliding partons to be in thermal equilibrium, a fast equilibration of the emitted gluon after the first inelastic collision is questionable.
 Thus, it is interesting to study how the differential cross sections -- related to the energy loss of the jet parton -- and the momentum distribution of the emitted gluon are sensitive to the mass of the radiated gluon.